 Position reinstatement.
-An employee of the State or of a local Kansas government is entitled to be reinstated when caused to be away from the position due to active duty orders from the reserve component of Kansas or another state (KSA 73-213 et seq., since 1941).
+An employee of the State or of a local Kansas government, or an elected official, is entitled to be reinstated when caused to be away from the position due to active military service in the armed forces or their reserve components (KSA 73-213 et seq., since 1941, amended by 2021 Session Laws of Kansas, ch.
+97, §§ 5-9, effective January 1, 2022).

 Private veterans' preference.
 Private employers may establish a veterans' hiring preference in Kansas.
 The veterans' preference must be in writing and must be consistently applied.
-Veterans are required to provide the employer with proof of military service and discharge under honorable conditions (KSA 2019 Supp.
+Veterans are required to provide the employer with proof of military service and discharge under honorable conditions (KSA 2020 Supp.
 73-231, since 2015).